dmdmdm/nicer-speedtest/README.md

     Upload: 123.61 MB/s

 # Requirements
-Works with python3-speedtest-cli-2.1.2-4.fc33.noarch at least.
+Tested with with python3-speedtest-cli-2.1.2-4.fc33.noarch

+# Installation
+On Fedora:
+    dnf install python3-speedtest

+Drop nicer-speedtest into your /usr/local/bin
+    chmod a+x nicer-speedtest